bball-eks-demo/eks-iac-demo/README.md

 ```
 # Tradeoffs & Design Notes
 ### ❌ AWS WAF cannot be placed in front of an NLB
-The original prompt specified the architecture: WAF → NLB → EKS
+The original specification outlined the architecture: WAF → NLB → EKS

 AWS does not support attaching a WAF Web ACL to a Network Load Balancer.
 Only the following AWS resources support WAF associations: